KendrickPC/boss-machine/DEVNOTES.md

 ```

 - POST /api/minions to create a new minion and save it to the database.
+- POST request bodies will not have an `id` property, you will have to set it based on the next id in sequence.
+- For all `/api/minions` and `/api/ideas routes`, any POST or PUT requests will send their new/updated resources in the request body.
 Inside of minions.js located inside the server folder:

 ```javascript